paypal/skipto/README.md

 ## What About Drupal or WordPress
-A module is being considered for Drupal 8 and WordPress.
+A module for version 3 is being considered for Drupal 8 and WordPress.

 ## Configuring SkipTo options
 By default, SkipTo menu includes the following places on the page: